duartella/duartella/README.md

 - 👯 I am collaborating as **a volunteer tutor at the college**

-- 📫 How to reach me **https://duartella.carrd.co**

-- ⚡ Fun fact **I love helping and studying with my college buddies.
+- ⚡ Fun fact **I love helping and studying with my college buddies and learn new things.**
-I'm a naturally curious person who is always learning new things**

 <h3 align="left">Connect with me:</h3>
 <p align="left">